-Nathan Tyson has recently joined the Synod in the role of Relationship and Service Manager, on a 12 month secondment from his role with Uniting as the Community Engagement and Partnership Specialist with the Aboriginal Strategy and Engagement Unit.
+Nathan Tyson is the Relationship and Service Manager.
+He is on a 12 month secondment from his role with Uniting as the Community Engagement and Partnership Specialist with the Aboriginal Strategy and Engagement Unit.

 Nathan’s role with the Synod is to provide support, enabling congregations and presbyteries, to develop real covenant relationships with local Indigenous communities furthering the life and witness of the church.
 Nathan will also work closely with key Synod leaders in the Synod Office as well as Presbyteries, to implement a cultural awareness program in relation to Australia’s First Peoples.